Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Mark Paul about 5 years ago
+Mark Paul over 5 years ago

 The Del Rio Trail is an extraordinary opportunity to improve the quality of life in our city.
 It will provide a safe and beautiful corridor for adults and children to travel by foot, bicycle, and wheelchair between their homes and the neighborhoods' shops, schools, and parks.
 This is particularly important for disabled persons and older residents living in the neighborhoods in the corridor that have no sidewalks, requiring them to risk their lives to walk the dog.